 Identifying and Working toward Your Thesis Topic

 When writing your thesis, the topic you choose should represent an area of sustainable interest for you.
 It is also essential that you choose a topic for which your coursework has prepared you, and a topic about which at least one Rhetoric & Composition faculty member has expertise.
-When you have identified the general topic you would like to pursue, you should start the process of choosing a thesis chair and faculty advisory committe.
+To get an idea of which faculty member you would be interested in working with, feel free to explore our DWR Faculty and Staff webpage to learn more about the members of our department.

-You will need some idea of your thesis topic before you can develop your annotated bibliography, as this document requires you to frame the bibliography with a thesis overview and explain in your annotates how you will use the sources in your thesis.
+When you have identified the general topic you would like to pursue, you should start the process of choosing a thesis chair and faculty advisory committee.
+You will need some idea of your thesis topic before you can develop your annotated bibliography, as this document requires you to frame the bibliography with a thesis overview and explain in your annotates how you will use the sources in your thesis

 Enrolling in Thesis Hours

 After your coursework has been completed and annotated bibliography approved, your work in the program will focus on the thesis requirement.
 Remember that before you can enroll in thesis hours you will need to form a thesis committee and submit the completed Thesis Advisory Committee Form to the program assistant, who will forward it to Graduate Studies for approval.
-Remember, too, that for thesis hours you and your chair will need to complete the CAH Restricted Registration Agreement Form and submit this to the program assistant.
-If you are on an assistantship or otherwise need to qualify as a full time student, you must take 3 thesis hours each term; otherwise you only need 3 thesis hours total.
-Once you begin thesis hours, you must be continuously enrolled every term, including Summer, until you complete the thesis requirement.
+Remember, too, that for thesis hours you and your chair will need to complete the CAH Restricted Registration form and submit this to the Graduate Program, the deadline to submit this form is the Wednesday before classes begin, that semester.

 Because you will almost certainly not be able to propose, research, write, revise, and defend a thesis in a single terms, you should plan on completing the thesis requirement over two terms, preferably the Fall and Spring.